pdfcpu/pdfcpu/core/sign.md

    Signed: 2024-03-04 12:24:31 +0000
 ```

-In order to see the details for both signatures, you need to supply `-all` and `-full`.
+In order to see the details for both signatures, you need to supply `--all` and `--full`.
+(Using a combination of short flags also works: `-af`)
 There is a good chance that this form signature is B-T or even higher, such as B-LT or B-LTA compliant.
 We skip this because it produces a rather long output.